 During Pride Month in June, visitors can experience a range of events and activities celebrating the LGBTQ+ community.

-The Seattle Pride Parade (June 30, 2024) is a hallmark of celebrating in June with 250+ organizations coming together for one big day of celebrations to end the month, and Pride in the Park will kick off the month with performances, food trucks, nonprofit booths and vendors, and more.
+Seattle Pride Parade: This hallmark event brings 250+ groups together for one big day of celebrations to end the month.
+Earlier in the month, Pride in the Park kicks things off with performances, food trucks, vendors, and more.

-Trans Pride Seattle (June 28, 2024) celebrates with performances, music, community speakers, and a resource fair.
-The event is organized by the advocacy group Gender Justice League and other organizations supporting transgender and gender-diverse communities.
+Trans Pride Seattle: Enjoy music, community speakers, and a resource fair.
+The event is organized by the advocacy group Gender Justice League and other organizations supporting gender-diverse communities.

-Black Pride (August 23 – 25, 2024) focuses on creating space for people to reflect, learn, and create space for Black LGBTQ+ folks
+Pacific Northwest Back Pride: Held in August, this event focuses on creating space for people to reflect, learn, and create space for Black LGBTQ+ folks.

 Stay Close to the Fun

 No matter what time of year you visit, you’ll find plenty of welcoming, inclusive hotels.
 If you’re visiting during Pride Month, consider basing yourself in Capitol Hill or South Lake Union.
-The Pan Pacific Hotel usually offers a Stay with Pride package (based on availability at check-in) that includes cocktails for two, discounts on the Queen Bee Salon, parking, and complimentary drop-off car service.
+The Pan Pacific Hotel often offers a Stay with Pride package that includes cocktails, discounts on select amenities, and more.

-For 2024, The W Seattle also offers a package to honor 50 Years of Pride with a room on a high floor, a $50 food and beverage credit, and a bottle of wine from LGBTQ-owned winery Aluel Cellars.
+For 2026, The W Seattle will offer a Pride 365 package, which includes a room on a high floor, a food and beverage credit, and a bottle of wine from a local LGBTQ+ owned winery.

 About the Author